 1986 - Hawkmoon, one of the first RPGs with a female lead designer, was published.

-1998 - Chaosium's CCG Mythos failed and Greg Stafford and Sandy Petersen resigned.
+1998 - Chaosium's CCG Mythos failed, and Greg Stafford and Sandy Petersen resigned.
 The company was split up.

-2013 - Lynn Willis, Chaosium's long standarding Editor-in-Chief died.
+2013 - Lynn Willis, Chaosium's long-standing Editor-in-Chief, died.

 2020 - The company took over distribution rights for the Spanish TTRPG Aquelerre and the French Wurm.

-2021 - Stve Perrin died.
+2021 - Steve Perrin died.
 Chaosium secured the rights to Cthulhu Britannica and World War Cthulhu, taking over from Cubicle 7.
 It was also the year the spin-off company Moon Design Publishing partnered with Black Monk Games to create The Chaosium Group.

 Creative Commons credit: Cthulhu by Sephiroth-Art.